RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Threat Analysis of "High Risk" Influence:</b><br>
 - Threat analysis and our studies show the timelines to escalations of risks with keywords, phrases use.
 With knowledge of social dynamics, it's seen that percentages of people are incited within the automated simulations caused by the companies and services.
 For example, within tens of thousands of repeated texts and cryptic bot networks are people brought into them to threaten Amber Heard.
 We show progressions of threats and escalations.
 Other experts saw cyber crime needing flagging for removal.
-<br>Clustering analysis with cyber intelligence reveals scientifically operations to cause distress beyond manual searches.
+<br>- Clustering analysis with cyber intelligence reveals scientifically operations to cause distress beyond manual searches.

 ### <b>Background:</b><br>